 Quality of life comes from the design and personalization of the project.
 Personalization comes from the respect for and understanding of the site, as well as detailed expression of the place’s spirit.
 Futuristic design comes from subtraction, conditioned by respect for nature.

-The Future Exhibition Hall of the RFC pavilion occupies the central area of the Future Technology Center, opposite Yuhang Central Park.
+The RFC Future Pavilion occupies the central area of the Future Technology Center, opposite Yuhang Central Park.
 Site planning and landscape design introduce nature into the limited site area and recreate a scenically contemporary wooded nature park, a place to relinquish the hectic daily routine.
 A landscape that cannot wait to project itself into the future.